Nukaze/Nukaze/README.md

 <h1 align="center">Hi 👋 My name is Nukaze</h1>
 =======================

-*   🌍  I'm based in Bangkok
+*   🌍  I'm based in Bangkok Thailand
 *   ✉️  You can contact me at [nukaze4@gmail.com](mailto:nukaze4@gmail.com)
-*   🧠  I'm learning .NET C#
+*   🧠  I'm learning C#, Java
-*   ⚡  I'm studying for a bachelor's degree in the field of Computer Science, I'm interested in Game Developer, Mobile Application and Atificial Intelligence.
+*   ⚡  I'm a bachelor's degree in the field of Computer Science Student
+*   🔭  I'm interested in Game Developer, Mobile Application and Atificial Intelligence.

 ### Skills
 <div>